apos/yaacs/README.md

-# YAAPS - Yet Another Astro PC Case System
+# YAACS - Yet Another Astrocomputer Case System
 For Raspberry Pi or other (e.g. Stellarmate and Astroberry on Raspberry or Thin Client PC)

 Hi there,